gitlabhq/gitlabhq/doc/user/project/labels.md

 ## Editing labels

 NOTE: **Note:**
-A permission level of `Developer` or higher is required to edit labels.
+A permission level of Reporter or higher is required to edit labels.

 You can update a label by navigating to **Issues > Labels** in the project or group and clicking the pencil icon.